 Part of the answer will require some mythbusting.
 First, ethics should not just be the domain of heroes and saints, or even professors and professionals.
 This means that ethics must become part of normal behaviour for everyone.
 And second, ethics as an everyday activity isn't a totally alien idea.
 Everyone operates from within value systems, or stories, and makes value choices every day.
-While some of these are simple consumer preferences revolving around guestions of taste, others wrestle with profound decisions about what they should do when confronted with issues like climate change and biodiversity loss.
+While some of these simple consumer preferences are revolving around questions of taste, others wrestle with profound decisions about what they should do when confronted with issues like climate change and biodiversity loss.
 Ethical thinking is a means for making this process more explicit.
-It is a process that enables groups and individuals to examine the cultural systems and stories that frame their choices through analysis and practice.
+It is a that enables process groups individuals to examine the cultural systems and stories that frame their choices through analysis and practice.

 Some readers might have taken notice of "practice" in the last paragraph and marked it as a departure from more traditional configurations of ethics based around rules. duties. and debate.
 True.
 Environmental ethics has been at the forefront of broadening conceptions of ethics.
-There is a growing body of literature emphasises contextual, that processplace-based, and storied oriented. approaches to ethical reflection and action.
-The field for deliberations-intellectual and physical-is This expanding. is encouraging, especially for us, who are often confronted with seemingly irresolvable quandaries. lt seems impossible in our present world to consistently lead a good life, all the time.
+There is a growing body of literature that emphasises contextual. processplace-based, oriented. storied and approaches to ethical reflection and action.
+The field for deliberations-intellectual and This physical-is expanding. encouraging, especially for us, who are often confronted with seemingly irresolvable quandaries. lt seems impossible in our present world to consistently lead a good life, all the time.

-Photo credit: Getty Images
+Photo credit: Bob Jickling